COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/California/README.md

 Download the original .xlsx files and place them into the "Original Data Files" folder.

-Download the NCES crosswalk (CA_DistSchInfo_2010_2024) from the CA Dist and School Info folder
+Download the NCES crosswalk (CA_DistSchInfo_2010_2024) from the CA Dist and School Info folder and place it in the main California folder.

+Download the Unmerged_2024.xlsx file and place it in the main California folder.

 There are 16 .do files.